Czechia

 Spanish Synagogue

-The Spanish Synagogue, built in the Moorish style, made the greatest impression on me among all the synagogues in this quarter.
-Constructed in 1868, its design is particularly eye-catching, featuring oriental motifs, which are quite unusual in the context of Prague’s architecture.
-The interior is adorned with golden elements and stunning stained glass windows.
-During World War II, the synagogue was used as a storage site for confiscated Jewish property.
-Today, this impressive building, which is part of the Jewish Museum, hosts concerts and exhibitions.
+The Spanish Synagogue, built in the Moorish style, quickly became one of my favorite spots in this quarter.
+Constructed in 1868, its oriental motifs feel unusual for Prague, and the golden details together with the stained glass windows make the interior truly beautiful.
+During World War II, the building was sadly used as a storage site for confiscated Jewish property.
+Today, as part of the Jewish Museum, it feels uplifting to see it hosting concerts and exhibitions.

 Museum of Alchemy

-A truly authentic site, the Museum of Alchemy showcases ancient cellars discovered after the 2002 flood in Prague, where alchemists worked as far back as the 16th century.
-Visitors have the chance to explore an alchemist’s laboratory and see the tools alchemists once used.
-The tour also includes a walk through the underground chambers where these early scientists worked under challenging conditions.
-This place allows you to travel back in time and experience the spirit of that era.
-Additionally, here you can purchase souvenirs, such as elixirs made according to ancient recipes.
+The Museum of Alchemy takes you into ancient cellars that resurfaced after Prague’s 2002 flood.
+Alchemists worked here as early as the 16th century.
+On the tour, you step into an alchemist’s laboratory and handle the kinds of tools they once relied on.
+You also walk through underground chambers where these early scientists carried out their experiments in tough conditions.
+The museum lets you travel back in time and feel the spirit of that era.
+Before you leave, you can pick up souvenirs — even elixirs based on centuries-old recipes.

 Opening Hours: The museum is open every day from 10:00 a.m. to 6:00 p.m.